 Practicing Everyday Positivity:

 As a rule, incorporate positive interactions in your relationship often.
 As these deposits add up, they will help buffer your relationship during rocky times when you make withdrawals.
 Increasing the positivity ratio to 20:1 can help build resiliency in the Emotional Bank Account.
 It works the same way as a financial savings account for your rainy-day fund.
 Your positive “deposits” do not have to be grand or extravagant.
 Small, meaningful, and heartfelt gestures will give you more mileage as long as you are consistent.
 One of the most helpful things couples can do for themselves is to carve out time to be with each other, free from distractions like the phone or TV.
 Examples include a date night once a month or a relaxing walk in the neighbourhood.
-Recognize the importance of such moments as a means to deepen your emotional connection.
+Recognize the importance of such moments to deepen your emotional connection.

 Showing non-sexual affection with cuddles, hugs, and kisses fosters emotional intimacy, and can convey love, warmth, and closeness.
 You can accomplish the same by recognizing your partner’s efforts and contributions, and by expressing gratitude and appreciation.
 Look for reasons to compliment them regularly and celebrate successes, no matter how small.
 Show unison by supporting and encouraging each other’s goals and dreams.
 Recognizing the significance of these small positive gestures, and not taking them for granted, can make a profound difference in relationships.